energywebfoundation/origin/docs/user-guide-glossary.md

 Globally there are various EAC systems to claim the use of renewable or low-carbon energy.
 Some well-known standards include Guarantees of Origin (EU), I-RECs (global), and RECs (US/Canada).

-- Redeemed EAC: an EAC that has been bough by someone can't be resold to anyone else
+- Redeemed EAC: an EAC that has been bought by someone can't be resold to anyone else
 - Claimed or Cancelled EAC: other nomenclature for 'Redeemed EACs'
 - Bundled Certificates: contracts that sell consumable energy + EACs together
 - Unbundled (products): contracts that sell only energy OR EACs, not both together